JOBS FOR TODAY & TOMORROW

 ► Amazon completing third distribution warehouse

 Milwaukee has been a center of commerce since the Potawatomi Indians first settled along the shores of the Menomonee River and Lake Michigan hundreds of years ago.
 It was a leading Great Lakes port in the 1800s, the “Beer Capital of the World” and the “Toolbox of America” in the 1900s, and is now a global center for advanced manufacturing, electronic commerce, financial services, food and beverage producers, printing and green technologies.
-The region’s research facilities and manufacturing plants are now paving the way for new medical technologies, battery-powered cars and alternative power solutions.
-With the addition of Foxconn’s advanced LCD production facility and resulting spin-off industries, southeastern Wisconsin will maintain its reputation for innovation well into the 21st century.
+The region’s research facilities and manufacturing plants are now paving the way for new medical technologies, battery-powered cars and alternative power solutions and the "Internet of Things" (IoT).
 Similar innovation is occurring in the service sector.
-Southeastern Wisconsin is a leader in the development of financial services, logistics software and health care integration.
+Southeastern Wisconsin is a leader in the development of e-commerce financial services, logistics software and health care integration.

 Manufacturing remains a very important engine for the region’s economy.
 Fifteen percent of the workforce is employed by manufacturers, well above the 9 percent average nationally.
 The region is home to many well-known manufacturers.